Graphs

 Parameters:

-• prob (float) – bound on the probability of a randomized algorithm to yield false negatives
+• prob (float) – Only relevant if algorithm="randomized".
+It determines the bound on the probability of the randomized algorithm to yield false negatives.

 Return type: